Four causes: Material

 Aristotle considers the material "cause" (ὕλη) of an object as equivalent to the nature of the raw material out of which the object is composed.
 (The word "nature" for Aristotle applies to both its potential in the raw material and its ultimate finished form.
 In a sense this form already existed in the material: see potentiality and actuality.)

 Whereas modern physics looks to simple bodies, Aristotle's physics took a more general viewpoint, and treated living things as exemplary.
-Nevertheless, he felt that simple natural bodies such as earth, fire, air, and water also showed signs of having their own innate sources of motion, change, and rest.
+Nevertheless, he argued that simple natural bodies such as earth, fire, air, and water also showed signs of having their own innate sources of motion, change, and rest.
 Fire, for example, carries things upwards, unless stopped from doing so.
 Things formed by human artifice, such as beds and cloaks, have no innate tendency to become beds or cloaks.

 In traditional Aristotelian philosophical terminology, material is not the same as substance.
 Matter has parallels with substance in so far as primary matter serves as the substratum for simple bodies which are not substance: sand and rock (mostly earth), rivers and seas (mostly water), atmosphere and wind (mostly air and then mostly fire below the moon).
 In this traditional terminology, 'substance' is a term of ontology, referring to really existing things; only individuals are said to be substances (subjects) in the primary sense.
 Secondary substance, in a different sense, also applies to man-made artifacts.